Arctic Helm

 What it requires:

-• One principal posting consistently (2x per week minimum)
+• One principal visible consistently (substantive output 2x per week minimum)

-• Content with a point of view, not summaries of industry news
+• A clear point of view in your category, not summaries of industry news

 • 12 weeks of consistency before the compound effect kicks in